Skip to the main content.

 • When food costs rise (supplier increases, waste, theft), labor efficiency becomes a faster lever to protect margin.

-The goal isn’t to “cut pay.”
+The goal isn’t “cut pay.”
 The goal is protecting margin without breaking service, and that’s where process, scheduling discipline, and targeted tech improvements outperform blunt headcount cuts.

 4 Strategies to Manage and Lower Restaurant Labor Costs